-32 For example, the Town would consider a gas transmission pipeline located closer than the potential impact radius (as that term is calculated under the federal regulations governing "high consequence areas" and gas transmission pipelines 50
+32 For example, the Town would consider a gas transmission pipeline located closer than the potential impact radius (as that term is calculated under the federal regulations governing "high consequence areas" and gas transmission pipelines at 49 CFR Section 192.901 et seq. or any successor regulation), from a residence, business or municipal building or space to be unsafe because the failure of a transmission pipeline could have a significant impact on people and/or property.
+51